-East Malaysia shares land and maritime borders with Brunei and Indonesia and a maritime border with the Philippines and Vietnam.
-Kuala Lumpur is the national capital and largest city while Putrajaya is the seat of the federal government.
-With a population of over 30 million, Malaysia is the world's 44th most populous country.
-The southernmost point of continental Eurasia, Tanjung Piai, is in Malaysia.
-In the tropics, Malaysia is one of 17 megadiverse countries, home to large numbers of endemic species.
+East Malaysia shares land and maritime borders with Brunei and Indonesia and maritime borders with the Philippines and Vietnam.
+Kuala Lumpur is the national capital and largest city, while Putrajaya is the seat of the federal government.
+With a population of over 30 million people, Malaysia is the world's 44th most populous country.
+The southernmost point of continental Eurasia, Tanjung Piai, is located in Malaysia.
+In the tropics, Malaysia is one of the 17 megadiverse countries, a home to large numbers of endemic species.

-The country is multi-ethnic and multi-cultural, which plays a large role in its politics.
-About half the population is ethnically Malay, with large minorities of Malaysian Chinese, Malaysian Indians, and indigenous peoples.
-While recognising Islam as the country's established religion, the constitution grants freedom of religion to non-Muslims.
+The country is multi-ethnic and multi-cultural state, which plays a large role in its politics.
+About half of the population is ethnically Malay, with large minorities of Malaysian-Chinese, Malaysian-Indians, and indigenous people.
+While recognising Islam as country’s established religion, the constitution grants freedom of religion to non-Muslims.
 The government system is closely modelled on the Westminster parliamentary system and the legal system is based on common law.
-The head of state is the king - an elected monarch chosen from the hereditary rulers of the nine Malay states every five years.
-The head of government is the Prime Minister.
+The head of the state is the king – an elected monarch chosen from the hereditary rulers of the nine Malay states every five years.
+The head of the government is the prime minister.
 The country's official language is Malaysian, a standard form of the Malay language.
-English remains an active second language.
+English remains as an active second language.

-The country is benefiting from a growth in manufacturing, and is a major tourist destination, but there are fears that development could harm the environment, particularly the rainforests of northern Borneo, which are under pressure from palm oil plantations and illegal logging.
+The country is benefiting from a growth in manufacturing, and is a major tourist destination, but there are fears that development could harm the environment, particularly the rainforests of northern Borneo.

 |Area||330,803 sq km|